 We are excited to be co-hosts of the biennial media art festival digital spring 2018, an initiative by ARGEkultur Salzburg and subnet in cooperation with the Center for HCI, Salzburger Kunstverein, and FS1 – Freies Fernsehen Salzburg.

 Schmiede is a collaborative, experimental art and technology, festival-hackathon-hybrid.
 With around 300 people participating annually, Schmiede hosts smiths from all over the world with all kinds of backgrounds: visual arts, sound design, programming, performance arts, sculpture, installation design – just to name a few.
 Every year in September, the smiths convene for ten days in The Saline on the Pernerinsel of Hallein, Austria, with the goal to create, network and present.
 In 2016, Studio 3 participated in Schmiede for the first time with the Deconstructive Interactions Lab.
-This year, we will go even bigger, bringing more people, more tools, and more projects with us to Hallein – and back.
+In 2017, we went even bigger, bringing more people, more tools, and more projects with us to Hallein – and back.

 Since spring 2016, Studio 3 has happily collaborated with subnet, now hosting both the subnetTALKs and subnetAIR Artist in Residency program on our stage and in our atelier. subnet is a household name in Salzburg, providing a platform for media arts and experimental technology by inviting speakers and artists from all over the world to share their expertise.
 Studio 3 provides a space and infrastructure for subnet speakers and artists, and supports them with know-how and enthusiastic curiosity with regards to their ideas and projects.